yuminghuang1995/RL3DPToolpathPlanner/README.md

 Number of edges in the input graph:

 The corresponding node indexes on each edge: head index, tail index.

+**Step 3:** Change the checkpoint.
+You can use the pre-trained initial checkpoint in the **checkpoint** folder (which is automatically called by the program), or you can skip the checkpoint and generate it during training.

 **Step 4:** Enter to start the **main.py**.